Peymankor/Personal-Website/content/authors/admin/_index.md

 # Peyman Kor

 Hi, I am Peyman Kor working on to connect Data Science with real world challenges to make impact.
-I do belive the ability get sense out of messy Data is a super power that could add significant value to any analytic team. :fire:
+I do believe the ability get sense out of messy Data is a super power that could add significant value to any analytic team. :fire:

 ## My values